ozana-buljan/Bookerly/README.md

 * With your server running, in your browser, navigate to the site: `http://localhost:3000`

 * Check out the app!

+### Web live: Coming soon
+None yet.
+Working on putting it on Git Pages.
+(It's just wee bit more complicated than usual.)

 ## App Details
 ### File structure